kuro-0777/cleckhive/docs/12-iot-connectivity.md

 discarding ~99% of those rows.

 The file cache wins: zero schema, zero migration, atomically overwritten, and `Cache::get()` is a single `file_get_contents`.
-If you ever need historical data, layer a `motion_history` table on top — but don't make that the source of truth for the live screen.
+If historical data ever becomes useful, a `motion_history` table can layer on top — but it shouldn't be the source of truth for the live screen.